On eve of his govt's anniversary, PM Modi announces benefits for children orphaned by Covid | Education

 - India

-On the eve of his government's second anniversary in its second term, Prime Minister Narendra Modi on Saturday announced a number of welfare measures for children who lost their parents to COVID-19, including ensuring a corpus of Rs 10 lakh when they turn 18 and providing for their education.
+On the eve of his government's second anniversary in its second term, Prime Minister Narendra Modi on Saturday announced a number of welfare measures for children who lost their parents to COVID-19, including ensuring a corpus of Rs 10 lakh when they turn 23 years of age and providing for their education.

 Chairing a meeting to deliberate on steps that can be taken to support such children, he said they will be supported under the ''PM-CARES for Children'' scheme.

-The Prime Minister's Office (PMO) said in a statement that fixed deposits will be opened in the names of such children, and the PM-CARES fund will contribute through a specially designed scheme to create a corpus of Rs 10 lakh for each of them when he or she reaches 18 years of age.
+The Prime Minister's Office (PMO) said in a statement that fixed deposits will be opened in the names of such children, and the PM-CARES fund will contribute through a specially designed scheme to create a corpus of Rs 10 lakh for each of them.

 While announcing these measures, Modi emphasised that children represent the country's future and the government will do everything possible to support and protect them so that they develop as strong citizens and have a bright future. ''The PM said that in such trying times it is our duty, as a society, to care for our children and instil hope for a bright future.
 All children who have lost both parents or surviving parent or legal guardian/adoptive parents due to Covid-19 will be supported under the 'PM-CARES for Children' scheme,'' he said, according to the statement.